 - provide expert evidence on all elements of forensic trace investigations

-Our ignitable liquids & explosives team is part of the Chemical Warfare Agent Laboratories Network.
+The ignitable liquids & explosives team are members of the National Chemical Warfare Agent Laboratories Network.
 We analyse fire scene debris for possible ignitable liquid residues as well as offering:

 - collection kits for analysis of ignitable liquid residues from scenes and the hands of suspects.